 For a description of the management of the eReferral Workflow Document, refer to the Cross-enterprise Basic eReferral Workflow Definition Profile.

-F.1.
+F1.
 The alarm situation is resolved.
 The GP checks the results of the visit and confirm the telemonitoring protocol.

 The physician checks the results of the referral, consulting the Clinical Report referenced in the eReferral Workflow Document.
-At this time, the Workflow Document related to the telemonitoring process is reactivated by the GP, using a system that acts as a General Clinician Manager, to notify the telemonitoring service provider that the telemonitoring of the patient can proceed.
+At this time, the Workflow Document related to the telemonitoring process is reactivated by the GP, using a system that acts as a Consult Manager, to notify the telemonitoring service provider that the telemonitoring of the patient can proceed.

 The GP creates a Visit Result Document including a description of the visits outcomes and a confirmation that the telemonitoring protocol can continue.
 This document is included in the Workflow Document as a reference.